wdi-sg/gitbook-2019/05-express/express-mvc/readme.md

 #### Further

-Fill in the rest of the `restful` routes for students and classes.
+Fill in the rest of the `restful` routes for dogs and owners.

-Make students files instead of pokemon.